 1 Chiang Rai

 Not a town renowned for its gastronomy, but Salungkham always stops the traffic and delivers the goods – and you might well want to take away some of its home-smoked pork.

 2 Chiang Mai

-The nearest thing to nirvana for foodies: loads of Thai cooking classes, culinary walking tours and a choice between central Thai and Burmese-influenced northern Thai food at restaurants such as Huen Phen.
+Apart from the excellent cooking classes available here you also have a choice between central Thai and Burmese-influenced northern Thai food at restaurants such as Huen Phen.

-Among fifty thousand places to eat in the capital, a couple of restaurants can be singled out for special mention: Taling Pling, with a long list of dishes from the four corners of the country praised by Thai food critics; and Bolan, for its meticulous commitment to traditional recipes and the “Slow Food” philosophy.
+Among fifty thousand restaurants in the capital, a couple can be singled out: Thai food critic favourite Taling Pling; and Bolan, for its traditional recipes and “Slow Food” philosophy.

 4 Hua Hin

 Long the favourite seaside retreat of Bangkok’s food-loving middle classes, Hua Hin has built up a thriving culinary scene – Baan Itsara’s creative seafood dishes stand out.

 Among Phuket’s big-name restaurants, The Seacret may seem an unlikely choice, but it delivers fantastic local dishes such as dried and smoked shrimp relish (nam prik kung siap).

 You may have to queue for a table at Ko Tung, but it’s worth the wait for the fresh, southern-style seafood such as delicious sweet mussels and baked crab.